 You can find out more in the FAQs below.

-The aim of the working group is to encourage the use of the out of commerce works provisions (OOCW) provisions, and more specifically 1) to raise awareness, 2) to take a coordinated approach into addressing certain challenges, and 3) to build capacity and confidence in interpreting and using them.
+The aim of the working group was to encourage the use of the out of commerce works provisions (OOCW) provisions, and more specifically 1) to raise awareness, 2) to take a coordinated approach into addressing certain challenges, and 3) to build capacity and confidence in interpreting and using them.

 The information in the FAQs should not be used as professional or legal advice (if you need specific advice, we recommend consulting a suitably qualified professional).